-University of Michigan and Dr. Bill Chey are leading the way in nutritional care, research and education for irritable bowel syndrome (IBS).
-As one of the research groups evaluating the efficacy of the low FODMAP diet for IBS, your support will help us to better understand how diet and food content effect the GI System to provide treatments for patients.
-To learn more about the Dr. Chey's innovative research at University of Michigan, click here.
+University of Michigan and Dr. Bill Chey are leading the way in nutritional care, research and education for irritable bowel syndrome (IBS). your support will help advance our understanding of how food IMPACTS the GI System in an effort to discover and improve treatments for patients.